Skip to main content

 2. Secondary Engineer

-3. Programme Team member (might not be technical)
+3. GOV.UK Senior Management Team member (might not be technical)

-When an alert that triggers PagerDuty goes off, someone on the escalation schedule must acknowledge them, otherwise they will be escalated further.
-NB, Technical 2nd Line shadowers are not required to be on PagerDuty.
+When an alert that triggers PagerDuty goes off, someone on the escalation schedule must acknowledge it, otherwise it will be escalated further.

 PagerDuty drill

-Every week we test PagerDuty to make sure it can phone to alert us to any issues.
-This happens every Wednesday morning at 10am UTC.
+We test PagerDuty weekly to make sure it can alert us.
+This happens every Monday morning at 10am UTC (11am BST).

-You don’t need to take any action for this alert.
-The primary in-office Technical 2nd Line developer should escalate the call to the secondary who should escalate it to “escalations” to ensure that phone redirection is working.
-The person on “escalations” will resolve the PagerDuty alert to prevent anyone else being phoned.
+The primary in-hours technical on-call developer should escalate the call to the secondary, who should then escalate it to “SMT escalations”.
+The person on “SMT escalations” should resolve the PagerDuty alert to prevent anyone else being phoned.

 Triggering the drill manually